NSLS-II-BMM/linkam-ophyd/problem.rst

    The CSS screen for the Linkam T96.

-The plan at BMM for using this stage is to incorporate it into our system for beamline automation.
+The plan at BMM is to incorporate this stage into our system for beamline automation.
 In short, the user will fill out a spreadsheet describing the sequence of the experiment.
-At a sequence of temperatures:
+At a sequence of
+temperatures:

 #.
 Move the stage to the indicated temperature
 #.
 Measure XAFS at that temperature